kHarshit/kHarshit.github.io/_posts/2018-01-26-the-curse-of-dimensionality.md

 date: 2018-01-26
 categories: [Data Science, Machine Learning]
 mathjax: true
+excerpt: "Why increasing the number of features degrades kNN performance, the curse of dimensionality explained intuitively and mathematically."
 ---

 While applying k nearest neighbors approach in solving a problem, we can sometimes notice that there is a deterioration in the kNN performance when the number of predictors, `p` is large.
 The reason for this can be the high number of dimensions.
 This problem is known as *the curse of dimensionality*.